Shajan/llm-classroom/README.md

     ```
 3. Restart the chat or Streamlit UI; the new tools appear automatically.

-For deeper details (headed mode, screenshot handling, future enhancements) see the dedicated `3.MCP/README.md`.
+For deeper details (headed mode, screenshot handling, future enhancements, and the new official server) see the dedicated `3.MCP/README.md`.

 ### 4. RAG Chat Application (Folder: `/4.RAG`)